 Diagnostic Balance Testing

-With such a wide range of hearing and balance disorders, many of which have similar symptoms, it’s important for an audiologist to make an accurate diagnosis in order to come up with a successful treatment plan.
-Diagnostic testing plays an important role in determining the condition responsible for a patient’s suffering.
+With such a wide range of hearing and balance disorders, many of which have similar symptoms, it iis important for an audiologist to make an accurate diagnosis to formulate an appropriate and successful treatment plan.
+Diagnostic testing plays a critical role in determining the condition responsible for a patient’s symptoms.

 Types of Diagnostic Tests